digiKam 5.4.0 is released…

 Simon has also improved the Batch Queue Manager by adding the ability to process only the current queue.
 Previously, the "Run" command processed all queues.
 Now it only processes the current queue.
 To process all queues, use "Run all".

 Maik Qualmann worked on tags to improve the way to manage tag hierarchies, history and completion.
-He has also fixed several bugs in Flickr and Google export tools available in kipi-plugins.
+He has also fixed several bugs in Flickr and Google export tools.
 As usual he spent a lot of time on improving code elsewhere in digiKam core for better stability.

 digiKam is now fully ported to the QtAV framework to handle video and audio files.
 Previously, digiKam 4.x used the Phonon component.
 Starting with version 5.0.0, digiKam relied on the Qt5Multimedia framework.
 Both required installing additional codecs by end users for operating systems other than Linux, and using GStreamer in the background for Unix-like systems.
 The use of extra codecs on MacOS and Windows introduced many differences in media decoding results that depended of codecs supported natively by each platform.
 The end user was required to solve this problem after installing digiKam.
 In other words, digiKam wasn't ready to handle video and audio files right out of the box.